-Short-term courses for exchange students (December 2019, January and February 2020)
+Short-term courses for exchange students (early December 2022 to end of February 2023)

 The Faculty of Arts & Sciences and Faculty of Educational Sciences at Linköping University offer short-term courses for exchange students.